mammask/MS_Codess_Event/R/TsForecastingMS.md

 The training set will be used primarily to understand the time series and their characteristics.
-We don’t want to learn the characteristics of the time series in the validation and test sets as this will violate the learning process and will induce information leakage in the training set.
+We don’t want to learn the characteristics of the time series in the test set as this will violate the learning process and will induce information leakage in the training set.

 When limited data is available, which is quite common in time series forecasting applications, multiple models are fitted in the training set, the best model is selected using the AIC or the BIC criterion and the best model is evaluated in the test set.
-I

 ``` r
 # Obtain the training set only